Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 We need to prepare an array of attachments, that we will put in *Plumsail HelpDesk  —  Create a ticket* action when composing the ticket.

 Add a new action and search for *Variables  — Initialaze variable* action.
-Enter a name for the variable and choose the **Array** type for it.
+Enter a name for the variable and choose the **Array** type for&nbsp;it.

 |InitializeVariable|